johannesWen/pyRobotiqUR/README.md

-# pyRobotiq for Universal Robots
+# pyRobotiqUR for Universal Robots

-`pyrobotiq` is a small Python library that provides a simple socket-based interface to Robotiq grippers connected to a Universal Robots (UR) controller via the Robotiq URCap.
+`pyRobotiqUR` is a small Python library that provides a simple socket-based interface to Robotiq grippers connected to a Universal Robots (UR) controller via the Robotiq URCap.